TEFL Monitor Job Profile

-This page is the complete description and details for the summer camp TEFL monitor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp TEFL monitor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title: TEFL Monitor